Skip to main content

 Geospatial SPA using JavaScript only - part 1

-If you have been following my blog you may have come across a few of my otherarticles related to geospatial data.
-In those articles, I focused on the geospatial capabilities of MongoDB, a technology that I used back then.
-For nearly a year, though, I have been working for another NoSQL vendor MarkLogic, whose product has won me over.
-As a result, I plan to write a series of articles explaining the ins and outs of my Geospatial single page application while highlighting some of the cool features in using MarkLogic as the database for the application's backend.
+If you’ve been following my blog, you may have spotted a few other articles about geospatial data.
+Those focused on MongoDB’s geospatial capabilities.
+For nearly a year, though, I’ve been working for another NoSQL vendor, MarkLogic, whose product won me over.
+So I’m writing a series of articles that walk through my geospatial single page application while highlighting some of MarkLogic’s features.

-I started this project in my own free time, having an affection for geospatial data.
-The application itself was inspired by the amazing online Google+ Photo Editor.
-This tool not only allows you to view your photos, but also allows you to see additional metadata associated with your photos.
-The metadata is in a format called EXIF (Exchangeable Image File Format), a standard that specifies the metadata that images should contain when a photo is taken using either a digital camera (including DSLRs) or a smartphone.
-This information includes details of the camera, settings of the camera at the time the photo was created (for example, aperture and shutter speed), and - my favourite piece of information - GPS data, which is the latitude and longitude of the place where the photo was taken.
+I started this project in my own time, out of a genuine affection for geospatial data.
+The application was inspired by the Google+ Photo Editor.
+That tool lets you view your photos and see additional metadata in a format called EXIF (Exchangeable Image File Format).
+EXIF is a standard that specifies the metadata images should contain when captured by a digital camera (including DSLRs) or a smartphone.
+It includes camera details, settings at the time of capture (aperture, shutter speed), and my favourite bit: GPS data.
+Latitude and longitude of where the photo was taken.

-The online Google+ Photo Editor receives the information and then displays it.
-Here's a screenshot of the interface, if you're not familiar with it:
+The Google+ Photo Editor pulls in that information and displays it.
+Here’s a screenshot if you haven’t seen it:

-On top of displaying the image and the associated metadata, the editor allows you to edit the photo, providing sophisticated image re-touching and enhancing.
+On top of displaying the image and metadata, the editor lets you retouch and enhance photos.

-I know you like screenshots, so here's one of the finished application, with all the photos in the database listed and with markers for each displayed on a map (I realize this doesn’t look as sophisticated as the Google example, but hey, I'm not a web designer):
+Here’s a screenshot of the finished application, with all photos in the database listed and markers for each displayed on a map (it’s not as polished as the Google example, but I’m not a web designer):

-In this first article, we are going to discuss an import script which is a separate Node.js application that loads documents into the database and also extracts metadata from the photos.
-In addition, we'll look at the database on the backend.
+In this first article, we’ll cover the import script (a separate Node.js application that loads documents into the database and extracts photo metadata) and the database backend.

-In a previous article, I talked about how you can set up a MarkLogic database and then use the Node.js client API to connect to the database via Node.js.
+In a previous article, I covered setting up a MarkLogic database and using the Node.js client API to connect to it.

 {